rumblecollective/twitchbot/README.md

     -we will need a randomizer script for node
 - We want to make the bot as user friendly as possible so that a non-developer wouldn't have much trouble running it.

+# onMessageHandler
+let modules = {
+  staticModule: static.knownCommands,
+  activeModule: active.knownCommands,
+  timedModule: timed.knownCommands,
+  getCommand: function(command) {
+    // Get list of our module objects let objs = Object.values(this).slice(0, -1);
+    // Initiate the command variable with null let c = null;
+    // Iterate over each object
+    objs.forEach(obj => {
+      // Iterate over each key in the object for (let key in obj) {
+        // if our key is in our obj
+      if (key === command) {f
+        // set our c variable to the value c = obj[key]
+      }
+      }})
+      // Returns the command or null value if no command is found. return c
+   }
+}
+modules.getCommand(commandName)

+- Check to make sure that modules.getCommand returns something other than null
+- Pass the arguments to the returned function
+- Can replace the for loops with Object.values(modules).map()

 # Static commands